3. Sequential and other types in Python#

 ## [True, 'two', 3, [4j, 5, 'six'], None, 'spam']

-The list.append method modified x in place.
+The call to the list.append method modified x in place.

-Next, tuples are like lists, but they are immutable (read-only) – once created, they cannot be altered.
+Next, tuples are like lists, but they are immutable (read-only): once created, they cannot be altered.

 ("one", [], (3j, 4))